bhollis/uri_template/README.md

 ## Benchmarks

-I have assembled one benchmark based on the uritemplate-test examples.
+I have assembled one benchmark based on the URITemplate-test examples.
 You can find them in the "benchmarks" folder.
 The short result: uri_template is 2-10x faster than addressable on ruby 1.9.3.